phoenixframework/phoenix/guides/contexts.md

 We won't focus on a real user authentication system at this point, but by the time we're done, you'll be able to naturally integrate one with what we've written here.
 To simulate a current user session, open up your `lib/hello_web/router.ex` and key this in:

+Because we used `mix phx.gen.auth`, we already have a real authentication system in place.
+We can use the `current_scope` assign to access the currently authenticated user.
+Let's add a new plug that assigns a cart if there is an authenticated user:

 ```diff
   pipeline :browser do
     plug :accepts, ["html"]